 Digital Footprint (#dfmooc)

+This course is available on demand.
 This course will focus on the different dimensions of a digital footprint, including developing an effective online presence, managing your privacy, creating opportunities for networking, balancing and managing professional and personal presences (eprofessionalism).

 Football: More than a Game (#flfooty)

 Explore the role of football in the world today - including finances, clubs, nations and rivalries - with this free online course.

 Fundamentals of Music Theory (#edmusictheory)

 This course will introduce students to the theory of music, providing them with the skills needed to read and write Western music notation, as well as to understand, analyse, and listen informedly.

 In this course you’ll discover four of the main building blocks of modern fiction: plot, characterisation, dialogue, and setting using examples from a range of texts including the four novels shortlisted for the James Tait Black fiction prize.

 On this course you will unravel the Jacobite story.
 Using objects from National Museums Scotland you will discover the lives of the rulers and their followers who sought to change history.